Jiaming1999/web_dict/README.md

 ```

 ## SpanishDict.com
-- class `SpanishDictDictionary` supports English only
+- class `SpanishDictDictionary` supports Spanish only
 - use `.do_search` method as which supports mono-language

 ## Lexico.com